Skip to main content

 The term ‘pregnancy remains’ is used throughout this leaflet for consistency in reference to cases of pregnancy loss up to and including 23 weeks and 6 days gestation.
 This leaflet has been devised in accordance with Human Tissue Authority guidance.

-If after reading this leaflet you have questions or queries please contact us at the Gynaecology Emergency Department (GED) on telephone 0151 7024140
+If after reading this leaflet you have questions or queries please contact us at the telephone triage line on 0151 702 4140

 What are the options available to me?